How To Clean & Protect Your Cork Purse

-As a general rule of thumb, use a natural leather cream twice per year or whenever needed.
+As a general rule of thumb, you should moisturize a cork skin (or "cork leather") bag every 3 to 4 months, or whenever needed.
 If you use your purse every day, you’ll need to moisturize it more often.
-If it’s been dry and hot outside, you’ll need to apply leather cream more often to keep it moisturized.
+If it’s been dry and hot outside, you’ll need to apply cork cream more often to keep it moisturized.
 On other types of leather, you would apply a leather cream to protect it from cracking and to add waterproof qualities.
-You still need to apply leather cream with waterproof purses because the leather cream moisturizes the bag to make it more supple and helps the bag last longer in good condition.
+While the cork leather used for Laflore handbags is naturally water resistant, cork cream will moisturize the bag to make it more supple and helps the bag last longer in good condition.

 Trim Bag Straps